A one-day masterclass for people considering a new approach to commissioning

 More recently Joanne has designed and delivered a workplace-based People Centred Services course alongside the University of Kingston Upon Thames, helping those working in people centred services to improve people’s lives and reduce costs.

 The cost to attend this event is £195 plus VAT per delegate.
+Early Bird Rate £100 plus VAT per delegate if booked before 5th January 2019.

-Register your interest and be the first to find out when the next course will run by filling in the form below
+If you are unable to attend this date, please register your interest and be the first to find out when the next course will run by filling in the form below